How to Tackle Projects that Seem Overwhelmingposted by Andrea | 01/8/2016

 Although I don’t do a lot of in-home organizing anymore, I can confidently say that at least 90% of my clients contacted me because they were to the point where they felt totally overwhelmed with the clutter in their homes and lives and simply didn’t know where to start.

 Maybe they had tried to get organized in the past but didn’t have a great system or didn’t practice any maintenance — or maybe they never even tried.
-Either way, they were often so convinced that they couldn’t tackle their organizing projects on their own and needed to hire professional help.
+Either way, they were often convinced that they couldn’t tackle their organizing projects on their own and needed to hire professional help.

-Something they thought might take weeks and months to organize would be finished in 4 hours.
-A project they thought might take all afternoon might be finished in 45 minutes!
-And this is not because I’m some sort of miracle worker — it’s simply because the projects really weren’t THAT overwhelming once we just got started.
+This is not because I’m some sort of miracle worker — it’s simply because the projects really weren’t THAT overwhelming once we just got started.

-Some projects we might find overwhelming:
+Some projects many of us might find overwhelming:

 Cleaning the house — especially deep cleaning projects

-Starting a home renovation
+Starting any type of home renovation

 Organizing a closet, a basement, a pantry, a kitchen, a garage, or pretty much any other space